nyominkhat/Pok-mon/README.md

 ### Development

-1.Clone the repository and change directory.
+1.Clone the repository and change directory.<br/>
 2.Install npm dependencies
 3.Run the app locally.